Ford Puma Gen-E Review

 • Lightning

-The Ford Puma Gen-E is Ford's new, entry-level electric car, and it's got the practicality and value to become a really popular option.
+The Puma Gen-E is Ford's new, entry-level electric car, and it's got the practicality and value to be really popular.

 • Miles per kWh: 5.0